-Of course, employees get paid for their labours, but people like to be recognised for going above and beyond.
+Of course, employees get paid for their labour, but people like to be recognised for going above and beyond.

 Reward and recognition are far better motivators than punishment, as they prove to a person that they are doing the right thing and encourage them to keep doing it.

-This helps strengthen the employer-employee relationship, lifts self-esteem and people's sense of belonging.
+This helps strengthen the employer-employee relationship, and lifts self-esteem and people's sense of belonging.

 Rewards don't have to be formalised – though they should be built into your performance management system – you can reward employees or teams for achieving goals or doing amazing work.
 It might be an impromptu lunch or afternoon off, or as simple as an appreciative email.